planetarysoftware/ISIS_TC/TSC-Charter.md

-# Technical Steering Committee (TSC) Charter
+﻿# Technical Steering Committee (TSC) Charter

 ## Section 1.
 Guiding Principle.

-The USGS Astrogeology Science Center (ASC) Software Organization will operate transparently, openly, collaboratively, and ethically.
+The USGS Astrogeology Science Center (ASC) Software Organization will operate transparently, openly, inclusively, collaboratively, and ethically.
 Project proposals, timelines, and status must not merely be open, but also easily visible to outsiders.